torproject/tor/doc/HACKING/EndOfLifeTor.md

 1. A month before End of Life:
    Send the announcement to tor-announce, tor-talk, tor-relays, and the packagers.

-2. A few days before End of Life:
-   Get at least two of weasel/arma/Sebastian to remove the old version number from their approved versions list.
-   Give them a few days to do this if you can.

 === 1.
 On the day